kudkudak/word-embeddings-benchmarks/README.rst

 .. image:: https://travis-ci.com/kudkudak/word-embeddings-benchmarks.svg?token=tTz7fwsU6YC2L4acExst&branch=dev
     :target: https://travis-ci.org/kudkudak/word-embeddings-benchmarks

-Word Embedding Benchmark (web) package is focused on very quick assesment of embedding.
+Word Embedding Benchmark (web) package is focused on providing a platform for communicating results in the word embedding field.
+The research goal is to understand better landscape of published embeddings.
-The research goal of the package is to quantify what knowledge can be stored in the embeddings.

-Goals:
+Features:

-* intuitive scikit-learn like API
+* scikit-learn API and conventions
-* completness (analogy, similarity, categorization and more tasks)
+* 17 popular datasets
+* 5 embeddings
+* methods to solve analogy, similarity and categorization tasks
-* easy to extend by new tasks and embeddings
+* easy to run as scripts

 Dependencies
 ======